-How many DNA molecules in a chromosome?Watch
+How many DNA molecules in a chromosome?Watch this thread

 I am confused as different websites say different things.
 I thought that a chromosome is made up of 2 chromatids, and each chromatid has 1 DNA molecule, therefore one chromosome has 2 DNA molecules.
 But some websites say chromosome has 1 DNA molecule.
 Which is correct?